2.5. Add player sprite with a texture¶

 where this will not be done when running the game normally.

-When running the game normally with an app.update()
+When running the game normally with an app.update() in the end,

-the program will panic, because add_player
+the program will panic, because add_player is called without

 the needed plugins.
-This problem is solved by, in main
+This problem is solved by, in main,

 adding the (many more) plugins there.